 What benefit does my child experience because of Central’s Daily Soup Program?
 Children learn the very basics of practical life in the kitchen.
 They are reminded of the joy of sharing, as they serve their friends, and they can practice their manners when they are served.
 They learn that eating healthily is both delicious and very doable with a little forethought and creativity.
 They feel confident, fulfilled and empowered in all these ways.
 They learn about food cultures, geographic locations, measurements etc.

 Is Daily Soup prepared every day?
-It is our goal to have Daily Soup every day.
-Some days it may not be “soup”; for example, friends may slice fresh fruit and/or vegetables and bread to serve on another.
-In reality, Daily Soup cannot happen some days due to lack of food items or if class schedule and teacher duties do not allow.
-However, our goal is to have a Daily Soup activity every day.
+It is our goal to have a component of Daily Soup every day.
+Some days it may not be “soup”; for example, friends may slice fresh fruit and/or vegetables and bread to serve one another.

 Will my child cook every day?
 A few children cook every time Daily Soup is prepared.
 Teachers track children’s turns.
 Some children may opt out of cooking from time to time but all children are invited and encouraged to participate.